 - Marveling at the stunning beauty of the Mysore Palace

 - Visiting the popular (and India’s only) Wax Museum

 - Studying the architecture of the St. Philomena’s Church

 - Spotting your favorite bird at the Ranganathittu Bird Sanctuary

 - Paying you tribute at the Chamundeshwari Temple

 Beaches In Gokarna

 If the idea is to breaking away from the busy city life and experiencing the tranquil beaches, then there can’t be a better place than Gokarna.
 Located at a distance of 514 km from Bangalore, the town of Gokarna reveals itself as a popular pilgrimage centre.
-And if you’re only looking forward to relaxing on beaches, be known that Gokarna is home to some of the cleanes beaches in India.
+And if you’re only looking forward to relaxing on beaches, be known that Gokarna is home to some of the cleanest beaches in India.

 The Om Beach, Kudle Beach, Gokarna Beach, Half Moon Beach and the Paradise Beach are the five main beaches here.
 Gokarna Beach is the town’s main beach and pilgrims gather here when they visit the Mahabaleshwar Temple.
 The Kudle Beach is the largest of the five beaches and it is crowded during the peak season November to February.
-Sone of the popular things to do in Gokarna include:
+Some of the popular things to do in Gokarna include: